Twig6943/PVZGE/README.md

 # Common issues

-You might need to use these flags if you're on wayland
+You might need to use these flags if you're on wayland (or just run it via xwayland through `--ozone-platform-hint=x11`)

 ```
+--use-angle=swiftshader
 ```